isc-projects/bind9/bin/nsupdate/nsupdate.rst

    :iscman:`dnssec-keygen`.
 The :option:`-k` option can also be used to specify a SIG(0) key used to authenticate Dynamic DNS update requests.
 In this case, the key specified is not an HMAC-MD5 key.

+.. option:: -K tlskeyfile

+   This option sets the key file for authenticated encryption for the DNS-over-TLS (DoT) transport with the remote server.
+The private key file is expected to be in PEM format.
+This option implies :option:`-S`, and can only be used with :option:`-E`.

 .. option:: -l